aws-samples/cfn101-workshop/docs/LOCAL_DEVELOPMENT.md

 ### Pre-Requisites
 The following dependencies must be installed.
 Please refer to your operating system, how to install them.

 > **Note:** For Windows 10, we recommend enabling Windows Subsystem for Linux (WSL) and installing Linux distribution of your choice,
-> for example here are the instructions on how to install [Ubuntu](https://ubuntu.com/tutorials/ubuntu-on-windows)
+> for example, here are the instructions on how to install [Ubuntu](https://ubuntu.com/tutorials/ubuntu-on-windows).

 - Python >=3.8 and pip
 - VirtualEnv